Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Introduction

-Indeed, integer values of $t$ can be interpreted as the \emph{number of points} that have been blown up, and we can look at $\hat\mu(t)$ as a continuous function that interpolates between the inverses of Seshadri constants at $t$ very general points whose values at non-integer $t$ also have geometric meaning.
+In section \ref{sec:Nagata} we explore the relations of conjecture \ref{mainconjintro} and existing conjectures, showing in particular that Nagata's conjecture is just a special case of conjecture \ref{mainconjintro}.
+If $t$ is an integer, then it is the number of points that have been blown up to construct $X_t$, and we look at $\hat\mu(t)$ as a continuous function that interpolates between the inverses of Seshadri constants at $t$ very general points, whose values at non-integer $t$ also have geometric meaning.
 In addition, it is not hard to show (Proposition~\ref{squares}) that for integer values of $t$ that are squares, $\hat\mu(t)= \sqrt t$ holds.
+A further, stronger conjecture, motivated by our main results, is proposed at the end of section \ref{sec:supraminimal}.